TPO-POMGOM/youtube-dl-gui/README.md

     pip install pyperclip

-If your `youtube-dl-gui` directory is visible from `PYTHONPATH`, simply use ``python -m youtube-dl-gui`` to run youtube-dl-gui.
+If your `youtube-dl-gui` directory is visible from `PYTHONPATH`, simply use ``python -m youtube-dl-gui`` to run the application.

 Compatibility
 -------------

-youtube-dl-gui requires Python 3.7 or later.
+`youtube-dl-gui` requires Python 3.7 or later.

-I have only tested youtube-dl-gui under Windows 10, but it should be pretty portable an run on any OS on which youtube-dl, gooey and pyperclip can run.
+I have only tested `youtube-dl-gui` under Windows 10, but it should be pretty portable an run on any OS on which `youtube-dl`, `gooey` and `pyperclip` can run.
 This presumably includes most Linux flavors, as well as MacOS, although I have not made any tests on these OS's.